Skip to Content

 8. Take in the Views

-Head for Timothy Hill and look out over the peninsular for views of the narrowest point of the island.
-You’ll be greeted by a view of verdant green land surrounded by startlingly blue sea, white surf and sandy beaches.
-On the horizon sits the tiny island of Nevis with it’s head in the clouds.
+Take a scenic drive and head for Timothy Hill near South Frigate Bay and look out over the peninsular to spot the island’s narrowest point.
+You’ll be greeted by a view of verdant land surrounded by startlingly blue sea, white surf and sandy beaches.
+The waves of the Atlantic ocean reach the shore one side and to the other are the blue waters of the Caribbean Sea.

 View of St Kitts from Timothy Hill